Franco Luambo: Musical style, critical evaluations, and significance

-Franco's guitar playing was unlike that of bluesmen such as Muddy Waters or rock and rollers like Chuck Berry.
-Instead of raw, single-note lines, Franco built his band's style around crisp open chords, often of only two notes, which "bounced around the beat".
-The use of major thirds and sixths, as well as other consonant intervals, became a defining feature of his style, which thus provides a harmony-driven foundation rather than the blues-based tension often found in rock and roll.
+Luambo's guitar playing was unlike that of bluesmen such as Muddy Waters or rock and rollers like Chuck Berry.
+Instead of raw, single-note lines, Luambo built his band's style around crisp open chords, often of only two notes, which "bounced around the beat".
+The use of major thirds and sixths, as well as other consonant intervals, became a defining feature of his style, which thus provided a harmony-driven foundation rather than the blues-based tension often found in rock and roll.

-Franco's music often relied on huge ensembles, with as many as six vocalists and several guitarists.
+Luambo's music often relied on huge ensembles, with as many as six vocalists and several guitarists.
 According to a description, "horns might engage in an upbeat dialogue with the guitar, or set up hypnotic vamps that carried the song forward as on the crest of a wave", while percussion parts are "a cushion supporting the band, rather than a prod to raise the energy level".
 His sound was connected to what musicologist Bob W. White described as the ondemba tradition, rhythmic, repetitive, and visceral, distinct from the more sophisticated and romantic fiesta style favored by contemporaries like Tabu Ley Rochereau and Papa Wemba.
-Though Franco did not invent the sebene, he revolutionized its placement within his songs by shifting it from its traditional position in the middle of the composition to the end and "employing a distinctive thumb-and-forefinger picking style instead of a plectrum, creating a mesmerising sonic mirage of two intertwining guitar lines".
-This complemented his already guitar-heavy ensemble, which included bass, rhythm, lead, and mi-solo, a bridge, often played by Franco, that connected the high-pitched lead guitar with the low-register rhythm guitar.
-Franco lyrics were crafted with a rhythmic flow that danced above the clave beat.
-By the late '70s and early '80s, Franco began to experiment with longer song structures, with some pieces such as the 18-minute "Bina Na Ngai Na Respect" that became iconic for their musical ingenuity and their social message.
+Though Luambo did not invent the sebene, he revolutionized its placement within his songs by shifting it from its traditional position in the middle of the composition to the end and "employing a distinctive thumb-and-forefinger picking style instead of a plectrum, creating a mesmerising sonic mirage of two intertwining guitar lines".
+This complemented his already guitar-heavy ensemble, which included bass, rhythm, lead, and mi-solo, a bridge, often played by Luambo, that connected the high-pitched lead guitar with the low-register rhythm guitar.
+By the late 1970s and early 1980s, Luambo began to experiment with longer song structures, with some pieces, such as the 18-minute "Bina Na Ngai Na Respect", becoming iconic for their musical ingenuity and their social message.